 Code Availability

-All Relevant codes and scripts were attached in the Supplementary with thorough usage while parts of analysis pipeline also shared in on-line method section.
+All codes and scripts written for this study are released freely for non-commercial use and available as Supplementary Materials.

 Acknowledgements

 This study was supported by NIH grants R01GM097253 (to K.Z.) and P30CA23100.
 We thank S. Kaushal for managing and handling patient samples in UCSD Moores Cancer Center BTTSR.